pa-0/clipmon/README.md

 `clipmon` monitors the wayland clipboard and does two things:

 - Shows a notification when an application pastes a selection.
-This is intended as a security measure, so when an untrusted applications (running via, e.g.:
+This is intended as a security measure; when an untrusted applications (running via, e.g.:
-  Flatpak), you're aware of applications snooping on the clipboard when they shouldn't be. _[Not yet implemented]_
+  Flatpak) starts snooping on the clipboard, it'll become evident since notifications will pop up. _[Not yet implemented]_
 - It keeps selections around, so when an application exits, you don't lose the selection.
 This is what you'd expect to happen on a modern desktop, but tools to achieve this only existed for Xorg. _[In beta]_